DETENTION OFFICER POSITION

-Spectrum Security Services, Inc. would like to thank you for applying for the Detention Officer (DO) position.
+Spectrum Security Services, Inc. would like to encourage you apply for the Detention Officer (DO) position.
 The DO provides security and support services for the Department of Homeland Security (DHS).
-The work involves guarding and caring for alien detainees that are under the jurisdiction of Immigration and Custom Enforcement (ICE).
+The work involves guarding and caring for alien detainees that are under the jurisdiction of Immigration and Customs Enforcement (ICE).

-To qualify for this position, we prefer that you have years of prior experience guarding prisoners and detainees as a correctional officer, jailer, or detention officer.
-If you do not have such experience, you must have one of the following:
+To qualify for this position, we prefer that you have prior experience guarding prisoners and detainees as a correctional officer, jailer, or detention officer.
+If you do not have such experience, you must have one of the following::

-- A two-year college degree, related professional training, and six months of experience as a security officer preferably engaged in functions related to guarding prisoners/detainees, or
+- A two-year college degree or related professional training, and six months of experience as a security officer preferably engaged in functions related to guarding prisoners/detainees; OR

-- Be willing to work on-call, accept sporadic assignments, and eager to take challenging duties in environments such as, hospitals, psychiatric institutions, hotels, and federal facilities,
+- Be willing to work on-call, accept sporadic assignments, and take challenging duties in environments such as, hospitals, psychiatric institutions, hotels, and federal facilities,

 - Pass a medical examination, and be free of serious physical ailments such as epilepsy, heart, lung, and skeletal defects, and mental problems,